connect-btss/connect-btss.github.io/resources-temp.md

   <summary><i>Click here to expand</i></summary>

   <h2>What is Big Team Science (BTS)?</h2>
-  <i>Big Team Science (BTS) is when a large group of researchers collaborate and combine  their resources to explore a common research focus.</i>
+  Big Team Science (BTS) is when a large group of researchers collaborate and combine  their resources to explore a common research focus.

   <details>
     <summary><i>Resources</i></summary>